ceeoinnovations/RoboticsPlayground/_playlists/Wordless Placemats Playlist.md

 ---
 layout: post
-title: Wordless Placemats!!
+title: Wordless Placemats
-displayimg: web/img/New 2.0 - Ball Thrower Front.jpg
+displayimg: web/img/Ball_Thrower_Front.jpg
 description: This is a playlist of wordless placemats that can be used in a variety of settings, especially in other countries so that translations won't be needed.
 ---